neptune-glitch/tic-tac-toe-python/README.md

 🧠✨ Tic Tac Toe – Python (Player vs Computer)

-A simple yet fun Tic Tac Toe game built in Python, where the player competes against the computer AI.
+A simple yet fun Tic Tac Toe game built in Python, where the player competes against the computer .

 The game runs in the terminal and supports real-time input, win-checking, computer moves, and draw detection.

 🎮 Features

-✅ Player vs Computer gameplay
+✅ Player vs Computer gameplay.

-✅ Real-time board update
+✅ Real-time board update.

-✅ Automatic win detection
+✅ Automatic win detection.

-✅ Computer blocks or makes smart moves
+✅ Computer blocks or makes smart moves.

-✅ Fully command-line based
+✅ Fully command-line based.

-✅ Clean and readable code
+✅ Clean and readable code.

-✅ Replay-friendly structure
+✅ Replay-friendly structure.

 🕹️ How to Play